SpeciesFileGroup/install_taxonworks/development/native/macos.md

 ### Proj4 error

+This is now a known error for postgis 11.2

-If you see an error regarding Proj4 rebuilding it against the latest rgeo-proj4 should resolve the issue, execution order matters!
+If you see an error regarding Proj4 rebuilding it against the latest rgeo-proj4 5.2.0 should resolve the issue, execution order matters!

+See this issue for using 5.2.0 instead of brew's 6.0.0: https://github.com/rgeo/rgeo-proj4/issues/4.
+Follow the instructions for the first two lines, you'll need to unlink as well likely (message from first tap command).
+Then repeat below.

 ```
 gem uninstall rgeo